 Forms are easy to create in Google Drive.
 You don’t even need to create a spreadsheet first.
 Just go to Google Drive, click the “New” button, and then choose “Google Forms”.

-After that, it’s just a matter of piecing together your form, choosing the type of question you want to ask in each section.
+After that, it’s just a matter of piecing together your form and choosing the type of question you want to ask in each section.

 Send the form to your friends, and the data collected from the form will go to a new spreadsheet that is created automatically in your Google Drive account for you.

-For more details on this, make sure to check out David’s article on creating surveys with Google Docs.
+For more details on this, make sure to check out our guide to Google Forms .